zommuter/toenail/README.md

 ## [The Shape of Things to Come](https://www.youtube.com/watch?v=x8zsE5zdlsQ&list=RDMW9FDByKsC4&index=2 "which word's are not capitalized in title case again?") – What to expect, and when?
 Let's see where this leads to… Consider yourself lucky I woke up way too early tonight so I felt like finally starting to write this, but be aware that I'm an expert in [getting things not-so-done](../gtnsd) aka procrastination, so don't get your hopes up too much.
 Then again, feel free to [motivate me gently](https://github.com/zommuter/toesnail/issues).

+# Name it to tame it
+First of all, always writing something like "life, the universe and everything" is quite tedious.
+It is _very_ convenient to use single-letter[^1] variables as abbreviations instead, such as $$t$$ for a time.
+For various reasons, not only Latin letters are used, but sometimes also Greek ones.
+In order determine the _state_ of a system, the letter Psi $$\Psi$$ (or it's lower case version $\psi$) is a very typical choice.
+And in order to indicate that it's a state, it is surrounded by a bar $$|$$ and an angle bracket $$\rangle$$ as $$\ket\Psi$$.

 ---

-Let's start with a roughly commented outline, consider this a sneak preview.
+Let's continue with a roughly commented outline, consider this a sneak preview.

 # Name it to tame it
 Something about |42\>, I'm sure.
 Hilbert-vectors in the end, but no need to explain those from the start.